-This bill introduces a provision allowing the commissioner of corrections to release individuals from state prison to participate in post-secondary education programs in their communities.
+This bill introduces a new provision allowing the commissioner of corrections to release individuals from state prison to participate in post-secondary education programs in their respective communities.
 Additionally, it amends the existing bail laws under RSA 597:2, III(c) to specify that individuals charged with a "qualifying offense" will not be brought before a bail commissioner and will be detained pending arraignment.
 The bill defines "qualifying offenses" to include serious crimes such as homicide, various degrees of assault, domestic violence, sexual assault, kidnapping, trafficking in persons, robbery, and offenses related to child exploitation, among others.

 Statutes affected: Introduced: 651:25